srid/srid/content/Thoughts/Cynical non-pioneers.md

     The author even goes to the extent of condescendingly claiming to read the minds of the people involved (FP proponents) better than those people themselves can by exclaiming, "*I don't think they can even see what they've become.*" when the fact of the matter simply is that "*what they've become*" is nothing but a cynical creation of this person's mind (else, the author can surely and readily reference those specific words that connoted “*smug superiority and disdain*”) which projection is then [introjected](https://archive.is/rUiwZ#selection-187.47-205.10) by other such criticasters and naysayers as evidenced by the place this factoid holds in the hierarchy of comments.

     None of this is unique to functional programming per see.
 When something new is presented to humanity, the initial tendency generally is to resist it at all costs.
 See https://en.wikipedia.org/wiki/Allegory_of_the_cave

-[^haskell-reinf]: In the [[Haskell]] community in particular, some widely known persons are known to reinforce this perception thus causing unintended and indirect harm to potential new users of the language; one can assess this by judging how defensive/ offensive they get.
-For example, see Edward Kmett (author of the 'lens' library) [utilizing](https://archive.ph/gKKZD#c_z9hzfj) [[Wiliness of the wild|craftily]]-couched-in-rhetoric [ad hominem/ name-calling](http://www.paulgraham.com/disagree.html) to promulgate this myth, revealing an aspect of the human psyche that is no different to what Luke Plant describes of the [[Elm]] community as "always very civil [but] ultimately aggressive" (see [[Politeness]]).
-Edward's comment has since been removed by the moderator for "*being cruel*".